Above: Local Lab Rats work through 25/35 Touch/Jump/Touch Intervals this week

 Questionable Transfer …

 One clear benefit I saw from my high rep kettlebell snatch work this Spring was a strong hinge lift when we tested and completed a strength work in June.
-However, we recently completed a remote lat rat mini-study which compared hinge lift strength improvement from high rep swings to a traditional percentage-based hinge lift progression and found the swings did not perform as well as the traditional progression.
+However, we recently completed a remote lab rat mini-study that compared hinge lift strength improvement from high rep swings to a traditional percentage-based hinge lift progression and found the swings did not perform as well as the traditional progression.

 While I haven’t tested it, anecdotally, my sense is the work capacity and endurance transfer from high rep kettlebell snatches is negligible.
 In other words, the high rep kettlebell snatches I did this Spring did not make me hike uphill faster in June.